Part-time Faculty Benefits

-To establish PERS membership, an employee must work a minimum of 600 hours in a calendar year (hours worked while also a full-time student do not accumulate toward this minimum), complete a six-month waiting period as defined by PERS, and still be employed at least one day following the waiting period.
+To establish PERS membership, an employee must work a minimum of 600 hours in a calendar year (hours worked while also a full-time student do not accumulate toward this minimum), complete a six (6) month waiting period as defined by PERS, and still be employed at least one day following the waiting period.
 Any calendar year an employee does not work at least 600 eligible hours is ineligible for PERS contributions.
-Upon separation of employment, an employee may cash out, rollover or otherwise withdraw the contributions made to PERS account but may be subject to a new six-month waiting period in the future if re-employed in a PERS qualifying position, with any PERS employer.
+Upon separation of employment, an employee may cash out, rollover, or otherwise withdraw, the contributions made to the PERS account but may be subject to a new six month waiting period in the future if re-employed in a PERS qualifying position, with any PERS employer.

 This voluntary benefit offers employees the opportunity to have money deducted from payroll on a pre-tax basis for reimbursement of eligible medical, dental, vision, and/or daycare expenses.

 This voluntary benefit offers a list of Tax Sheltered Annuity and Deferred Compensation providers for employees to contribute additional dollars to a personal retirement account.
-Contributions are made through payroll deduction on a pre-tax basis under IRS tax codes 403(b) and 457.
+Contributions are made through payroll deduction on a pre-tax or post-tax basis under IRS tax codes 403(b) and 457.

 Part-time credit faculty working .200 FTE or greater shall be eligible for a one (1) class tuition waiver per term.
-The tuition waiver may be taken anytime that term or during the next three (3) following term; however, all waivers earned or accrued must be used within each fiscal year cycle (July - June annually).
-Waivers earned or accrued in Winter and/or Spring term(s) must be used by the immediate following Summer term and shall not be carried forward into the next academic year.
+The tuition waiver may be taken anytime that term or during the next three (3) following terms; however, all waivers earned or accrued must be used within each fiscal year cycle (July - June annually).
+Waivers earned or accrued in Winter term and/or Spring term must be used by the immediate following Summer term and shall not be carried forward into the next academic year.
 Employees applying to Human Resources shall be granted an exception that allows accrued waivers to be used beyond the fiscal year.
 Applications to Human Resources for accrual exceptions must be made by June 30, annually.